TSH – Thyroid-stimulating hormone is a hormone that regulates thyroid function

 When is TSH measured?

 TSH level in the blood is examined to diagnose hyperthyroidism and hypothyroidism, as well as to evaluate the effectiveness of thyroid hormone replacement therapy.
-TSH can also be measured when the thyroid’s health needs to be investigated.
+Thyroid-stimulating hormone can also be measured when the thyroid’s health needs to be investigated.

 If there is a genetic predisposition to thyroid disease, it is advisable to measure the levels in a timely manner.